 Data Protection Act

-The Data Protection Act ("the Act") applies to 'personal data', which is information about individuals.
-It gives individuals the right to access their own personal data through subject access requests, and contains rules which must be followed when personal data is processed.
+The Data Protection Act 2018 ("the Act") applies to 'personal data', which is information which relates to individuals.
+It gives individuals the right to access their own personal data through subject access requests and contains rules which must be followed when personal data is processed.

 The Act works in two ways:

-- it states that anyone who processess personal information must comply with the principles in the Act.
+- it states that anyone who processes personal information must comply with the principles in the Act.

-You should assume that any personal data relating to an indentifiable living individual, held by the University, in any form, are covered by the Data Protection Act.
+You should assume that any personal data relating to an identifiable living individual, held by the University, in any form, are covered by the Data Protection Act.

 If you have access to personal data you must familiarise yourself with, and comply with, the following University resources: